usnistgov/spectrumdb/README.md

    mongd.exe -install -dbpath c:/mongodb -log c:/Temp/mongolog.txt

+## Python dependencies

 - Python 2.7.12 set your path to python.exe
 - pymongo
+- openpyxl
 - numpy (pip install numpy)
 - pytz (pip install pytz
-- npTDMS ( get this from the fork https://github.com/usnistgov/npTDMS )
+- npTDMS (NOTE: get this from the fork https://github.com/usnistgov/npTDMS )
+- pyqt4 use the installer from here http://sourceforge.net/projects/pyqt/files/PyQt4/PyQt-4.11.4/PyQt4-4.11.4-gpl-Py2.7-Qt4.8.7-x32.exe  (get the 64 bit version if you are on a 64 bit python installation)

+## Google Timzone API

+This is used for lat/lon to timezone conversion and for local time to universal time conversion.
+This turns out to be a tricky problem because local time is often set by legislation (for example whether or not Daylight Savings Time is in use).
+You can get an API key by getting a google account and using the developer console (google around a bit to figure out how).

 - Get a google timezone API key and set up the followng environment variable.
 GOOGLE\_TIMZONE\_API\_KEY in your windows environment.
 This is required to do time conversions from your lat/lon location where you